 - Cognitive-behavioral therapy with a supportive counselor.
 This is recommended for all women who have postpartum depression.
 It can also help prevent postpartum depression.
-A cognitive-behavioral counselor can also teach you skills for managing anxiety, such as deep breathing and relaxation techniques.
+A cognitive-behavioral counselor can also teach you skills to help you manage anxiety.
+These skills include deep breathing and relaxation techniques.

-- Interpersonal counseling focusing on your relationships and the personal changes that come with having a new baby.
-This gives you emotional support and helps with problem solving and goal setting.
+- Interpersonal counseling.
+It focuses on your relationships and the personal changes that come with having a new baby.
+It gives you emotional support and helps you solve problems and set goals.

 - Antidepressant medicine, ideally along with counseling.
-Because breast-feeding offers many emotional and physical benefits for both baby and mother, experts are studying which antidepressants are most safe for breast-feeding babies.
-So, you can breast-feed while taking an antidepressant for postpartum depression.
-Whether or not you are breast-feeding, your doctor is likely to recommend a selective serotonin reuptake inhibitor (SSRI).
-Tricyclic antidepressants, excluding doxepin (Silenor, Zonalon), are also used by women who breast-feed.
+Even if you breastfeed, you can take an antidepressant for postpartum depression.
+Breastfeeding offers many emotional and physical benefits for both baby and mother.
+So experts are studying which antidepressants are most safe for breastfeeding babies.
+Whether or not you breastfeed, your doctor is likely to recommend a selective serotonin reuptake inhibitor (SSRI).
+Tricyclic antidepressants, excluding doxepin (Silenor, Zonalon), can also be used by women who breastfeed.

-- Schedule outings and visits with friends and family, and ask them to call you regularly.
+- Schedule outings and visits with friends and family.
+Ask them to call you often.
 Isolation can make depression worse, especially when it's combined with the stress of caring for a newborn.

 - Eat a balanced diet.
 Avoid alcohol and caffeine.
-If you have little appetite, eat small snacks throughout the day.
+If you don't feel hungry, eat small snacks throughout the day.
 Nutritional supplement shakes are also useful for keeping up your energy.

 - Don't overdo it.
-And get as much rest and sleep as possible.
+And get as much rest and sleep as you can.
 Fatigue can increase depression.

 - Join a support group of moms with new babies.
 An infant massage class is another great way of getting out and spending time with others whose daily lives are like yours.
 You will also learn new ways to bond with your baby.
 To find a support group in your area, talk to your doctor.
 Or see the website of Postpartum Support International at www.postpartum.net.